yananlong/DDI-FP-Graph/README.md

 python PyTorch/sweeps/run_graph_sweep.py --entity <your-entity>
 ```

+The sweep explores optimiser settings alongside the Morgan fingerprint radius and bit-length so the data pipeline stays in sync with the model hyperparameters.

 ## TPU workflow

 1. Export the PyTorch Geometric dataset to NumPy archives compatible with TF-GNN: